vbabakhan/demoTestingFramework/README.md

-# Demo Web Testing Framework by Python
+# Demo Web Automation Framework

 This demo project is intended to demonstrate how I build a Framework using POM (Page Object Model), using the Selenium-webdriver, Pytest, and Allure tools, which allows to connect almost any web-application to it and start testing quickly.